Increased productivity, safety and security in farming operations

 This transfer of knowledge and experience has led to the development of many novel and innovative solutions that overcome the problem of cancelling ambient noise while improving the audio clarity of the transmitted voice in any operating environment.

-Both NX-5000 and NX-3000 Series radios feature Active Noise Reduction (ANR).
-ANR serves to cancel the noise component of the collected audio to improve the transmitted audio quality.
-Noise cancellation functions can be 'Custom' configured to adjust the vocoder, DSP, filters, specific noises etc. to suit the operating environment.
+Both the NX-5000 and NX-3000 Series radios feature Active Noise Reduction (ANR).
+ANR cancels the noise component of the collected audio to improve the transmitted audio quality.
+Noise cancellation functions can be 'Custom' configured to adjust the vocoder, DSP, filters, specific noises, etc., to suit the operating environment.

-The received audio will sound different depending on the usage environment of the radio, characteristics of the device (such as the microphone to be combined with the radio and external devices), and the tone of voice and manner of speaking of the speaker.
-The received audio will also sound different depending on the output method, such as using the radio speaker or earphone to hear the received audio.
+The received audio will sound different depending on the usage environment of the radio, characteristics of the device (such as the microphone to be combined with the radio and external devices), and the speaker's tone of voice and manner of speaking.
+The received audio will also sound different depending on the output method, such as using the radio speaker or earphones to hear the received audio.
 KENWOOD radios feature six customisable audio profiles which can be configured for specific scenarios and selected by the user to suit the operating environment.

 BUILT TOUGH TO WITHSTAND RAIN, DIRT AND THE ROUGH AND TUMBLE OF DAILY USE